-The team's design will expand upon the previous team's (sdmay24-34) code significantly.
+The team's design expands upon the previous team's (sdmay24-34) code significantly.
 It is planned to add more antipatterns to the system based on what is being covered in the CPR E 2880 labs and the most common issues encountered in those assignments.
 This section of the project focuses substantially on leveraging XPath and regular expression technologies to represent and find antipatterns.
-Furthermore, the expanded analysis features will include the introduction of dynamic analysis, which comes with unique engineering and mathematical challenges.
-Uploaded code will be run through a virtualized CyBot system, simulating a lab runtime environment, which is what the dynamic analysis portion of the critiquer will use to generate additional feedback.
+Additionally on the static analysis side of things, Code Composer Studio (CCS), the software used to write code in CPR E 2880, is integrated into the system, allowing students to have their code compiled with it instead of GCC, resulting in more tailored feedback.
+CCS must be integrated in a seamless way that allows students to upload their code to the system's GUI, have it be compiled by CCS, and then the system parses the compiler output of CCS, and then displays the curated results on the frontend back to the user.